Bubobubobubobubo/sardine/docs/sardinopedia.md

 - `div` (*int*): **a timing divisor**.
 It feels like using a modulo operation.
 If `div=4`, the event will hit once every 4 iterations.
 The default is `div=1`, where every event is a hit!

-- `speed` (*float*): a speed factor for iterating over pattern values.
+- `rate` (*float*): a speed factor for iterating over pattern values.
 It will slow down or speed up the speed at which the pattern values are indexed on.
-For the pattern `1, 2, 3` and a speed of `0.5`, the result will be `1, 1, 2, 2, 3, 3`.
+For the pattern `1, 2, 3` and a rate of `0.5`, the result will be `1, 1, 2, 2, 3, 3`.

 In the above example, we are playing with various divisors to get an interesting rythmic pattern.